R3Conclave/conclave-core-sdk/docs/docs/faq.md

 ### Who and what will we be trusting exactly?

 You must trust the CPU vendor.
-However, you have to trust your CPU to use computers in the first place, regardless of whether you're using SGX or not.
+However, you have to trust your CPU vendor to use computers in the first place, regardless of whether you're using SGX or not, thus this requirement doesn't actually change anything.
 It's well within the capabilities of CPU microcode to detect code patterns and create back doors or rewrite programs on the fly.
 A few minutes reflection will demonstrate that [you would usually have no way to detect this](https://users.ece.cmu.edu/~ganger/712.fall02/papers/p761-thompson.pdf), unless you can recruit some other CPU that isn't back doored to assist.

+You don't need to trust the hardware manufacturers *other* than the CPU vendor.
+RAM, disk, firmware, the operating system, PCI devices etc are all untrusted in the SGX threat model.
+Only the CPU itself needs to be correct for secrets to be protected.

-You don't need to trust the owner of the hardware on which you run.
+You don't need to trust the owner of the hardware on which your enclave is running.
+Verifying the remote attestation lets you check the remote system is fully up to date, and that the enclave is not running in debug mode i.e. that the memory really is encrypted.

+You don't have to trust R3 if you have a commercial relationship with us.
 We will allow audits of Conclave's source code to paying customers, so the full code inside the enclave can be verified directly.
-Therefore, you don't have to trust R3 if you have a commercial relationship with us.

-The users of an enclave-backed service must either verify the source code of the enclave themselves, to ensure it’s "behaving properly" (i.e. not sending  secrets to the host), or they must outsource this task to a third party auditor they trust to accurately summarise the enclave's behaviour for them.

-Verifying the enclave measurement via remote attestation ensures the source code matches the actual code running in the enclave.
-This also lets you check the remote system is fully up to date, and that the enclave is not running in debug mode (i.e. that the memory really is encrypted).
+You must 'trust but verify' the source code of the enclave.
+Users of an enclave-backed service must either audit the source code of the enclave themselves to ensure it’s "behaving properly" (i.e. not sending secrets to the host or other users), or they must outsource this task to a third party they trust to accurately summarise the enclave's behaviour for them.
+See the discussion of this in the questions above.
+Verifying the remote attestation ensures the source code matches the actual code running in the enclave.

+Your enclave may need a trusted authentication system if the business logic requires a notion of identified users.
+See below for more discussion.

+### How should I authenticate users of my enclave?

+The service provider that runs the enclave cannot also be the account provider, as if they were they could just force a password reset operation - which your service presumably has to support if it's used by humans - and then the host could impersonate any user including all users.
+The protections offered by enclaves are of no use if the host can simply walk in through the front door.

+This can be fixed in several ways:

+1. Identify users by long term public keys and hard code lists of them.
+This is very simple but may have poor usability.
+1. Use cryptographic identity tied to an independent ID provider, like a certificate authority.
+This works particularly well if your users are institutions, as then you can use the [Corda Network identity system](https://corda.network/).
+   Talk to R3 for more details if you're interested in this.
+1. Use OAuth/OpenID and allow users to sign in via their Google, Office 365, LinkedIn, or corporate SAML accounts.
+This is the most sophisticated approach but also the hardest to implement.
+Conclave may offer pre-canned APIs for this in future.

 ### How long should we trust an attestation verification report?